chienyecodes/Globalsuperstore/README.md

 # Global Superstore Analysis
 ![](superstore.png)
 ## A digitaley drive project
-This data analysis project aims to exhibit my skills in analyzing and visualising sales data by providing insights into the sales performance pf Global Superstore, an international company over a period of 4 years (2011-2014).
+This data analysis project aims to exhibit my skills in analyzing and visualising sales data by providing insights into the sales performance of Global Superstore, an international company over a period of 4 years (2011-2014).
 By analysing various aspects of the sales data, I was able to identify trends,answer the business problems posed inn the question, and make data-driven recommendation.
 8**_Disclaimer_** : _All datasets and reports do not represent any comapney, Institution or country, but is a dummy dataset to demonstrate capabilities on Power BI._